ashward/wijs/README.md

 ## Note: Experimental Software

-I knocked this up in a few hours, have only tried it on Google Chrome, and
+I knocked this up in a few hours, have only tried it on Google Chrome and FF 10.

 ## Usage
 For each wijit you need two things: an XML file and a JS class.